paraspell/docs/docs/api/xcmP.md

 }*/
 ```
 ## Asset claim
-Assets, that have been trapped in the cross-chain transfers can now be recovered through asset claim feature.
+Assets that have been trapped in the cross-chain transfers can now be recovered through the asset claim feature.

 **Endpoint**: `POST /asset-claim`